Inverse Spectral Problems for Collapsing Manifolds I: Uniqueness and Stability: Introduction

 \subsection{Plan of the exposition}

-The paper consists of two parts plus three Appendices.
-Part I, Sec. \ref{sec:review}--Sec. \ref{Stability of inverse problem}, deals with the proof of Theorem \ref{main stability thm} and related topics.
-Sec. \ref{sec:review} is of the expository nature.
-Namely, we review, in a somehow modified form appropriate for our purposes, Fukaya's results on the measured GH convergence of Riemannian manifolds and provide some further results in this direction.
-In Sec. \ref{smooth} we show that, if $X \in \overline{\frak M \frak M}_p$, then its density function $\rho \in C^2_*(X)$.
-This improves on the earlier results in \cite{Fuk_inv} and \cite{Kas:measII}.
-Note that our proof differs from that in the above papers as it is based on the analysis of smoothness of transformation groups into the scale of Zygmund-type function.
-In turn, this requires an extension of the classical Montgomery-Zippin results, \cite{MZ}, which is done in Appendix B. Sec. \ref{section: Aux results} is of an auxiliary nature.
-Here we prove various results concerning the behavior of spectrum, eigenfunctions and heat kernels on ${\overline {\frak M \frak M}}_p$ and analyse the spectral information contained in PHD.
-In Sec. \ref{Continuity of the direct map} we continue to study the spectral behavior on ${\overline {\frak M \frak M}}_p$ obtaining some uniform estimates for the eigenfunctions and heat kernels and prove the spectral convergence of the corresponding weighted Laplacians with respect to the pointed measured GH-convergence.
-Some auxiliary results dealing with the relations between the Laplacians on $M$ and its frame bundle $TM$ as well as the corresponding structures on $X \in {\overline {\frak M \frak M}}_p$ are considered in Appendix C. In Sec. \ref{metric}, extending the geometric BC-method, see e.g. \cite{KKL}, to ${\overline {\frak M \frak M}}_p$ we show that PHD of any $X \in {\overline {\frak M \frak M}}_p$ uniquely determine its metric-measure structure.
-At last, Sec. \ref{Stability of inverse problem} is devoted to the proof of Theorem \ref{main stability thm}.
+This paper is organized as follows.
+Section \ref{sec:review} is of an expository nature, where we review, in a slightly modified form appropriate for our purposes, Fukaya's results on the measured Gromov-Hausdorff convergence of Riemannian manifolds and provide some further results in this direction.
+In Section \ref{smooth}, we show that the density function $\rho_X$ for $(X,\mu_X) \in \overline{\frak M \frak M}_p(n,\Lambda,D)$ is of $C^2_*(X^{reg})$.
+This improves on the earlier results in \cite{Fuk_inv,Kas:measII,K93}.
+Note that our proof differs from that in the above papers as it is based on the analysis of smoothness of the transformation groups into the scale of Zygmund-type functions.
+In turn, this requires an extension of the classical Montgomery-Zippin results, which we will discuss in the part II of this paper \cite{LLY}.
+Section \ref{section: Aux results} is of an auxiliary nature.
+Here we prove various results concerning the behavior of the spectrum, eigenfunctions and heat kernels on ${\overline {\frak M \frak M}}_p(n,\Lambda,D)$, and analyze the spectral information contained in the heat kernel data.
+In Section \ref{Continuity of the direct map}, we continue to study the spectral behavior on ${\overline {\frak M \frak M}}_p(n,\Lambda,D)$, obtaining uniform estimates for the eigenfunctions and heat kernels, and prove the pointwise convergence of the heat kernels with respect to the pointed measured Gromov-Hausdorff convergence.
+Some auxiliary results dealing with the relations between the Laplacian on manifolds and their orthonormal frame bundles, as well as the corresponding structures on ${\overline {\frak M \frak M}}_p (n,\Lambda,D)$, are discussed in Appendix \ref{OTA}.
+In Section \ref{metric}, by extending the geometric boundary control method to the collapsing manifolds, we show that the heat kernel data for any $(X,\mu_X) \in {\overline {\frak M \frak M}}_p (n,\Lambda,D)$ uniquely determine its metric-measure structure (Theorem \ref{main uni thm}).
+At last, Section \ref{Stability of inverse problem} is devoted to the proof of the stability result, Theorem \ref{main stability thm}.